gggray000/ChatRoom/README.md

 **Pending**: Migrate frontend from JavaScript to React.<br>

 <h2>Update Log</h2>
+<h3>v0.7</h3>
+Implemented an easy JWT service, now only the admin can generate a summary.
 <h3>v0.6.5</h3>
 Fixed a bug that leads to duplicated "Generating summary..." messages and summaries.
 <h3>v0.6.4</h3>